This post may contain affiliate links. Please read my disclosure policy.

 - Once the apples are getting juicy, you can remove the lid so that the sauce ends up thicker - this allows the excess moisture to evaporate.

 - Continue to cook, stirring frequently,until the apples are completely broken down into something that is going to look very much like finished apple sauce, though with skins and stuff in it still.
-This can take anywhere from 15 minutes to 30 or 45 minutes.
+This can take anywhere from 15 minutes to 30 or 45 minutes, or as much as an hour.
 It depends on what kind of apples you used and how fresh and firm they were.
-The fresher and harder the apples, the longer it will take.
+The fresher and harder the apples, the longer it will take.*

 - Once they are cooked down enough, I like to let them cool a few minutes, because getting hot apples on you is kind of like napalm, and this gets a little splashy if you aren't careful.